andrewjmead/wpsites/README.md

 If you're using Laravel Herd, the default value of `'$HOME/Herd'` should work great.
 If you're using MAMP PRO, you'll want to use `'$HOME/Sites'`.

+You can also set `sites_directory` to an array of directories.
+This will let you create and manage sites from multiple directories, such as having a "work" directory for work sites and a "personal" directory for person sites.

 **Next up is `defaults`.**

 As you can see in the config file above, the value for `defaults` is an associative array.